mozilla-lockwise/lockbox-extension/docs/metrics.md

 These are the metrics we currently collect regarding the state of user datastores.

 - `datastoreCount` (integer).
 Current count of the number of items in the user's datastore.
+Note that this scalar is only updated when the user renders their full item list, either in the management view or in the doorhanger.
+So when testing whether this scalar is accurately updated, please re-render the item list.

 ## List of Events Currently Recorded